the latest copy

 Terms and Conditions of Sale

-- “Customer Data” means all data, information, Confidential Information and Personal Data (as defined in the DPA), provided to ProCo by the Customer for the purpose of supplying the Goods and/or Services which may include (but shall not be limited to) data and information supplied by or relating to the Customer’s clients.
+“Customer Data” means all data, information, Confidential Information and Personal Data (as defined in the GDPR and the UK Data Protection Bill), provided to ProCo by the Customer for the purpose of supplying the Goods and/or Services which may include (but shall not be limited to) data and information supplied by or relating to the Customer’s clients.

 “Goods” means the goods (or any part of them) set out in the Order.